codebyfredrik/technigo-weather-site/README.md

 ### 1. What is this?

+A weather site that displays current weather and 24-hour forecast for locations around the world.

+### 2. What did I do?

 This week´s project (@ Technigo Boot Camp 2019) was to create a simple weather web application that shows today's weather and temperature and a weekly forecast, using a weather API.

 My version of the application includes the following additional features: